 </html>

-livetemplate.New("counter") auto-discovers counter.tmpl in the current directory.
-The <button name="..."> attribute is the routing trigger — clicking <button name="increment"> posts the form and the framework calls Increment().
+The <button name="increment"> attribute is the routing trigger — clicking that button posts the form and the framework calls Increment() on the controller.

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@livetemplate/client@latest/livetemplate.css">